~Philadelphia-Style Cheesesteak Pizza a la Melanie~

 A Philly cheesesteak is always made with high-quality, nicely-marbled, thinly-sliced, rib-eye steak.
 For example: this rib-eye would be cut lengthwise into 4-5 thin steaks.
 The sliced meat is quickly cooked on a large lightly-greased flat-top griddle.
 As the meat cooks it gets rough chopped into bits and pieces.

-That said, "I get it", pizza toppings are associated with "easy", so, for a 2nd choice but acceptable substitution, head for 2 boxes of user-friendly, 100% beef Steak-umms.
-Don't roll your eyes -- salty deli-beef gets funky-greasy in the oven and belongs on no earthly pizza.
+That said, "I get it", pizza toppings are associated with "easy", so, for a 3rd choice but acceptable substitution, head for 2 boxes of user-friendly, 100% beef Steak-umms.
+Don't roll your eyes, it's a step up from deli-beef, which gets funky-greasy in the oven and belongs on no pizza.

 #2.
 Thou shalt not use broccoli or Alfredo sauce to top cheesesteak pizza.